Nondukishor/news-aggregator/README.md

 ### Configuration

-Add or modify RSS feeds in the `rss_feeds` dictionary in the script:
+Add or modify RSS feeds in the `rss_feeds` dictionary in the script file `config.py`:
 ```python
 rss_feeds = {
     "TechCrunch": "https://techcrunch.com/feed",